Kartik2605/Kartik2605.github.io/_pages/about.md

 My dual degree thesis project is based on particle laden flow simulations in Simple and Highly Stable Lattice Boltzmann Method based solver:

-- Sub-grid scale models copling and validation
+- Sub-grid scale models coupling and it's validation
 - Single Jet flow simulations with synthetic eddy method for inlet tubulence
-- Particle flow simulations with one way coupling and validation
+- Particle flow simulations with one way coupling and it's validation
-- Study particle distribution over time in jet flows for size distributions
+- Study particle distribution over time in jet flows for various particle size distributions

 **I am currently looking for PhD positions (Fall - 2025)**.

 Outside of my academic pursuits, I like to spend time painting.
-I like sketching and in acrylic medium, have also explored madala artform and you can find my artworks on my [pinterest](https://pin.it/2c8Ym5D8z) profile.
+I like sketching and also painting in acrylic medium, have explored mandala artform and you can find my artworks on my [pinterest](https://pin.it/2c8Ym5D8z) profile.
 I also like playing musical instruments like the ukulele, tabla, cajon and also playing sports mostly badminton and cricket.
 I take pride in giving back to community by mentoring jee aspirants & juniors and have been part of NGO [Avanti Fellows](https://www.avantifellows.org/) as a mentor.

 ## Contact Me